c-hydro/fp-docker/README.rst

 LEXIS project
 -------------

-The Flood-PROOFS virtualization is applied in LEXIS project; the main goal is organize an operational chain using the computing resources available in a cloud framework.
+The Flood-PROOFS virtualization is applied in **LEXIS project**; the main goal is organize an operational chain using the computing resources available in a cloud framework.
 The simulations that will be implemented are defined as follow:

 * **fp_state_ws_observed**

 	Simulation based on the weather station observations to generate the initial conditions of the Hydrological Model Continuum.
 The simulation covers the observed period.